×

 Labour Rights

 Global Estimates of Modern Slavery: Forced Labour and Forced Marriage (2022).
-International Labour Organization.
+International Labor Organization.

 This report from the ILO provides data regarding global estimates of forced labor and forced marriage around the world.
 The report then provides specific recommendations on how to end these two harmful systems, with the goal of eradicating them entirely by 2030.